matuzo/HTMHell/hell/entries/link_and_button.md

 ## Issues and how to fix them

-1. By nesting a button inside of a link, you're sending two messages: this is a button, but also this is a link.
+1. By nesting a button inside of a link, you’re sending two messages: this is a button, but also this is a link.
 1. {{ snippets.linkvsbutton }}
 </div>